H2O Racing

 F1H2O?

-The UIM F1H2O World Championship is the 'flagship' international series of single-seater inshore circuit powerboat racing.
+The UIM F1H2O World Championship is the ‘flagship’ international series of single-seater inshore circuit powerboat racing that is organised by H2O Racing under the auspices of the Union Internationale Motonautique (UIM).

 However, with the thrilling high-speed action comes the risk of ruin as drivers endure brain-numbing G-Forces - their rigs taking hairpin turns at over 90mph while they dice deck-to-deck in often zero-visibility.